Mercy Health offering new technology to help those with severe lung illnesses

-YOUNGSTOWN, Ohio (WKBN) – Mercy Health is bringing new technology to the Valley to help people with chronic lung illnesses.
+YOUNGSTOWN, Ohio (WYTV) – Mercy Health is bringing new technology to the Valley to help people with chronic lung illnesses.

 It’s a new type of therapy that uses what’s called the Zephyr Valve.
 The device was approved by the FDA in 2018.